Supp' BuddySupp' Buddy

 We built SB-EGS by taking the best elements from established frameworks: the domain-based scoring from GRADE, the nutrition-aware approach from NutriGrade, the plain-language communication from NESR, and the study-design hierarchy from Oxford CEBM.

 The result is a 5-domain, 20-point system that produces letter grades any reader can interpret, while maintaining the rigor of established evidence evaluation.
-The current rubric version is sb-egs-v1.0.
+The current rubric version is sb-egs-v1.1.
+Starting with v1.1, we also surface an Impact Score alongside every grade.

 How we grade evidence